 Q) What if it's really hot weather, should I worry about my sample?

 A) If the weather is excessively hot (shipping samples from Texas in July for example), consider including a cold pack, otherwise, cool to freezing temperatures are absolutely fine.

 Q) Why should I test my horse?

 A) People test their horses for a number of reasons.
-They may want to know more about breeding possibilities related to colors or performance traits for instance, or they may have a suspected health issue they would like to investigate.
+From prepurchase exams to performance, genetics is incredibly helpful.
+You may want to know more about breeding possibilities related to colors or performance traits for instance, or you may have a suspected health issue you would like to investigate.
 From critically important health issues (such as Lethal White or Lavender Foal Syndrome) to simple fun and novelty (ie. temperament) there are many reasons to test.
 Know your horse!

 Q) Is testing painful?